ymcatwincities/openy_activity_finder/openy_af_vue_app/SMOKE_TESTS.md

 - Sort by Activity (A-Z)
 - Sort by Activity (Z-A)
 4. All manipulations on the page happens without reloading the page
+5. Open browser console (press F12 on keyboard).
+Check there are no errors related to AF3 in console logs.

 ## Check paragraph settings